cyberbotics/webots/docs/discord/development-2021.md

 ##### Olivier Michel [Cyberbotics] 02/11/2021 06:36:27
 Can you please open a bug report about it? [https://github.com/cyberbotics/webots/issues/new?assignees=&labels=&template=bug\_report.md](https://github.com/cyberbotics/webots/issues/new?assignees=&labels=&template=bug_report.md)

-##### AJ121 02/12/2021 21:32:21
+##### Adyasha 02/12/2021 21:32:21
 Can't I set a motor speed more than 10 in webots?
 It shows error !
 My bot is too slow

 ##### Stefania Pedrazzi [Cyberbotics] 02/15/2021 07:11:58
-`@AJ121` the maximum speed for a robot is defined in the `Motor.maxVelocity` field.
+`@Adyasha` the maximum speed for a robot is defined in the `Motor.maxVelocity` field.
 You should check the value for your robot model and adjust it:

 [https://www.cyberbotics.com/doc/reference/motor#field-summary](https://www.cyberbotics.com/doc/reference/motor#field-summary)